Services

 Step 7: Transfer funds in compliance with currency regulations

-Wire your funds through Colombia’s official exchange market and ensure the amount is registered as a foreign investment in real estate.
-This protects your right to repatriate profits and supports investor visa eligibility.
+Wire your funds through Colombia’s official exchange market and ensure the operation is properly recorded through the required exchange channels – this is what protects repatriation rights and supports investor visa paperwork.

 Step 8: Sign the Escritura Pública (public deed) at a notary